alexakimenko/alexakimenko.github.io/_posts/2016-09-18-time-series-forecasting.markdown

 y_test_pred<-predict(fit_xgboost,X_test)
 ```

 > Advise - take care of proper validation.
 Precise model can be overfitted even If it was developed and tested on different populations (that's why I do not like Kaggle much:)).
 You need to have at least 5 out-of-time (OOT) samples from different periods.
-Of course, for each iteration you need to take OOT sample as of most recent period and develop a model based on previous period.
+Of course, for each iteration you need to take OOT sample as of most recent period and develop a model based on previous period. [sampling](https://raw.githubusercontent.com/alexakimenko/treemap/master/Forecasting_daily/sampling.jpg "Sampling example")